-12575 URBAN REGENERATION PROCESS 5 semester hours
+12575 URBAN REGENERATION PROCESS 2

 This part of the renewal and regeneration process deals with the concept of obsolescence as it affects buildings in use; their technology, fiscal viability, and cultural significance.

 12576 DESIGN MANAGEMENT AND PROCEDURES 2

 Project planning, design management, value management, quality assurance, building audits and post occupancy evaluation studies as design aids.